flaneurette/Emergency-USB-Kit/README.md

 - TLC NAND: Minimum lifespan: 1 year.
 Consumer grade.
 - QLC NAND: Minimum lifespan: 1 year.
 Consumer grade.

-You don't want a emergency USB stick to fail, hence I reccomend SLC then MLC, and otherwise: TLC/QLC (but then buy 4-5 sticks and make duplicates of the master USB and stow them away)
+You don't want a emergency USB stick to fail, hence I recommend SLC then MLC, and otherwise: TLC/QLC (but then buy 4-5 sticks and make duplicates of the master USB and stow them away)

 ## Recommended USB Structure